Southern Vermont Weekend Getaway: Small Towns & Hidden Gems on Route 30

 The Newfane Railroad Depot, constructed in 1880, was almost identical to most of the other depots on the West River Railroad.
 It had a small waiting room, ticket office, baggage/freight room, and telegraph operations.

-The Historical Society of Windham County purchased the station in 2014 and held a grand opening for The West River Railroad Museum in 2017.
+The Historical Society of Windham County purchased the station in 2014 and held a grand opening for the West River Railroad Museum in 2017.
 Visit on Saturday and Sunday between 12 and 4 pm.

 Explore Retreat Farm in Brattleboro